campg2j003/esv-bible-shortcode-for-wordpress/readme.txt

 == Changelog ==

+= 1.0.27 =
+* Adds a link on the options page to view the plugin README.
+If the Plugin README Parser plugin V1.3.5.1 (my locally modified version) is installed, displays the README as HTML.
+Otherwise displays it as text.

 = 1.0.26 =
 * If a passage name containing a date format code is not found, the format codes are removed and the resulting passage name is used.